dumbstart/alexa-reminders/README.md

-* Reminders
+# Reminders

-Test Reminders add-on for Hassio
+This doesn't work